bakdata/kpops/docs/docs/resources/variables/config_env_vars.md

-These variables are a lower priority alternative to the settings in `config.yaml`.
+These variables take precedence over the settings in `config.yaml`.
 Variables marked as required can instead be set in the global config.

 |                       Name                       |             Default Value              |Required|                                    Description                                    |               Setting name                |
 |--------------------------------------------------|----------------------------------------|--------|-----------------------------------------------------------------------------------|-------------------------------------------|